ejh243/BrainFANS/documentation/docs/Developer-information/Code-review/Code-examples.md

 ## Readability

 Readability is inherently subjective.
 If the reviewer is unable to read some code (or gets lost), it is likely not their fault, but the code's.

+Typically understandability and readability go hand in hand, so a combinatation of the two should be considered.

 ```python title="Bad code"
 # In general, this is hard to read as one does not have any context for what